Keeping Your Home

 - Get help early in the process.
 You don’t have to go through this process alone.

 - Be very aware of scams that promise you that they can save your home.
-They may tell you that you are legally entitled to a loan modification under “President Obama’s new law”.
+They may tell you that you are legally entitled to a loan modification under the law.
 If it sounds too good to be true, it probably is!
 It is illegal for any agency to collect funds upfront for providing assistance with your mortgage.

 - Working with a HUD certified Housing Counseling Agency is the best way to determine what is going to be best for you and your family in this difficult time.